Important Application Information

 Only one application will be considered per applicant.
 If there are several positions that are of interest, applicants should choose the one position that best matches their background and interest.
 Submitting more than one application will not increase the chances of being selected as one application will be randomly withdrawn.
 Thus it is best to highlight all relevant strengths in a single application.

-All applications are due by December 1, 11:59 p.m.
+All applications are due by December 4, 11:59 p.m.
 Pacific Time.
 Applicants will be notified of RAND's interest in conducting an interview after the application period has ended.
-You will be contacted directly only if you are selected for interview.
+You will be contacted directly only if you are selected for an interview.
 Interviews will be conducted beginning in late January, continuing as late as February and March.
 Offers are typically extended in late March.

 RAND is a nonprofit institution that helps improve policy and decisionmaking through research and analysis.
 As such, it provides a distinctive environment for graduate students.